The Cool Ones

-The Cool Ones (aka Cool, Baby Cool) is a 1967 film directed by Gene Nelson, starring Roddy McDowall and Debbie Watson.
-The 1960s novelty singer known as Mrs. Miller performs in a cameo role, and the film features performances by the bands the Leaves and the Bantams as well as a brief appearance by Glen Campbell, playing a fictional singer.
+The Cool Ones (also known as Cool, Baby Cool) is a 1967 American film directed by Gene Nelson, starring Roddy McDowall and Debbie Watson.
+It was written by Joyce Geller from an adaptation by Gene Nelson and Robert Kaufman.

+Novelty singer Mrs. Miller performs in a cameo role, and the film features performances by the bands The Leaves and The Bantams as well as a brief appearance by Glen Campbell, playing a fictional singer.

 Plot

 Hallie Rodgers is a backup singer on the TV show Whizbang.
 One evening, she boldly steps out of the chorus and begins singing “Just One of Those Things.”
 The young people in the audience love her singing, but the producer Fred MacElewine fires her.

 A little later she goes into a bar, and Cliff Donner, a former singing star, tells Hallie he saw her on television and liked her singing.
 Tony Krum, a music promoter, suggests Hallie and Cliff sing together, and the duo become popular recording artists.
 They also fall in love.